Turkey | Travel Guide

 Turkey For Families

-Turkey is a wonderful destination for families, and it's one of the main reasons us Brits love holidaying here!
-Whether you like a cultural experience and to take in the history or simply relax in an amazing resort, there's so many options.
+Turkey is a wonderful destination for families which is one of the main reasons us Brits love holidaying here!
+Whether you like a cultural experience to take in the history or simply relaxing in an amazing resort, there are plenty of options.
 Our top choices for a family holiday in Turkey are Bodrum or Antalya.

 Both Bodrum and Antalya have their own airports, and have short transfer times to resorts (both under an hour) - this means no long painful bus or car rides with kids in tow!

 Bodrum sits on the Mediterranean and boasts the beautiful turquoise beaches Turkey is known for.
-We recommend Gümbet beach for families, there's plenty of amenities to keep everyone fed and watered, the water here is calm and there's opportunties for fun water activities for slightly older kids.
+We recommend Gümbet beach for families with plenty of amenities to keep everyone fed and watered.
+The water here is calm and there are opportunties for fun water activities for slightly older kids.

-But in all honesty, you might not even need to hit the beach - there's a number of all inclusive resorts with themed pools and entertainment that will keep the little ones entertained.
-All within minutes walk from your room.
-This really is the most stress free holiday we can think of!
+In all honesty, you might not even need to hit the beach - there are a number of all-inclusive resorts with themed pools and entertainment that will keep the little ones entertained.
+All within minutes of your room.
+It really is the most stress free holiday we can think of!

 If we had to pick one location though Antalya would be our choice for families.
-There's two excellent beaches to choose from, Lara and Konyaalti, and of course again an excellent array of resort hotels.
-What sets Antalya apart is there other activities that are on offer - such as the Antalya Aquarium which features the world's longest aquarium tunnel.
+There are two excellent beaches - Lara and Konyaalti, and again an excellent array of resort hotels.
+What sets Antalya apart is the other activities on offer - like the Antalya Aquarium which features the world's longest aquarium tunnel.
 For a more quirky day out make sure to check out Sandland as well - for some amazing sand sculptures.
-If theme parks are more your thing then head to Land of Legends, Turkey's answer to Disneyland!
+If theme parks are more your thing then head to Land of Legends - Turkey's answer to Disneyland!
 You can even book your tickets with Holiday Extras.

 Accessibility In Turkey

-Depending on where in Turkey you're a travelling to you may face different challenges when it comes to accessibility.
-Istanbul is an incredibly old city, founded in around 660 BC - this means that a lot of the roads or paths are cobbled, hilly and narrow and are not overly accessible.
-That being said the tram line is accessible (although crowded) and will give you the opportunity to explore the Old Town and reach some of the most popular sites.
-Though we highy recommend using accessible taxis during your time here.
+Depending on where in Turkey you're travelling, you may face different challenges when it comes to accessibility.
+Istanbul is an incredibly old city, founded in around 660 BC, which means that a lot of the roads or paths are cobbled, hilly, narrow and not overly accessible.
+That being said the tram line is accessible (though crowded) and will give you the opportunity to explore the Old Town and reach some of the most popular sites.
+However, we highy recommend using accessible taxis during your time there.

-Of those the two most famous attractions are accessible - but not necessarily through the 'main' entrance.
-The Hagia Sophia has wheelchair ramps at the entrance, but there are some single steps to navigate once you are inside.
-The Blue Mosque does have an entrance ramp, but this is found on the northwest side - not the main entrance.
-The main attractions in Istanbul are also located nearby each other, and you can travel between them.
+Of those, the two most famous attractions are accessible - but not necessarily through the 'main' entrance.
+The Hagia Sophia has wheelchair ramps at the entrance, but there are some single steps to navigate once you're inside.
+The Blue Mosque does have an entrance ramp on the northwest side - not the main entrance.
+The main attractions in Istanbul are also near each other so you can travel between them.

-Elsewhere in Turkey you will find better accessibility at some the the more modern westernized resorts on the coast.
+Elsewhere in Turkey you'll find better accessibility at some of the more modern westernised resorts on the coast.
 The paths and roads here are generally wider and flatter making them much easier to navigate.
-Turkey also has amazing all inclusive beach resorts, and these are an excellent option.
+Turkey also has amazing all-inclusive beach resorts, and these are an excellent option.

 As you'll have seen in this guide, Turkey is a beautiful country and one any person should visit.
-Homosexuality is not a criminal offence in Turkey, but there may be some areas where prejudice remains - but this is also the case in many other countries that may be thought of as more progressive.
+Homosexuality is not a criminal offence in Turkey, but there may be some areas where prejudice remains (this is also the case in many other countries that may be thought of as more progressive).
 Istanbul in particular has an excellent gay scene - with many bars and clubs to visit.